lazoft/docfind/README.md

 Now go to `localhost` or `127.0.0.1:8000/` to check whether it ran properly or not.

 **That's it.
 You are ready to go for development.**

+If you still face any issues, try searching StackOverflow or other forums.
+It is likely that they will have the solution.
+Still if you can't solve, mail me  [**here**](mailto:dr6j0wkjg@relay.firefox.com).